-Fiber optic cable for LAN
+Fiber Optic Cable for LAN

-Fiber optic cable to RJ45
+Fiber Optic Cable to RJ45

-A fiber optic cable to modem can connect a computer to the internet.
+A fiber optic cable to a modem can connect a computer to the internet.
 But a standard modem won’t work as fiber optics rely on light pulses.
-Instead, you’ll need a fiber optic modem acting as a connecting interface between an electronic device and an internet network.
+Instead, you’ll need a fiber optic modem as a connecting interface between an electronic device and an internet network.

 Fiber optic cables are made of glass and can transmit data much faster than the alternative of copper cables.
 They are also more resistant to interference.
 Fiber optic cables can also carry more data than copper cables.
 Finally, fiber optic cables are much thinner than copper cables, which take up less space.

-To learn more about this check out this blog that explains Why fiber optic cables are better than copper.
+To learn more about this, check out this blog that explains Why fiber optic cables are better than copper.

 Fiber optic cables are better than ethernet cables because they’re faster, more resistant to interference, and can carry more data.
 However, fiber optic cables are more expensive than ethernet cables.
 The Network Installers can discuss the best options based on your requirements and budget.